Hamza-Prgmg786/learnpython/index.md

 ## Keywords

-Python keywords Reserved and not available for re-definition or overloading.
+Python keywords reserved and not available for re-definition or overloading.

 ![avatar](/pics/python kewords.png)